marcov64/Lsd/Readme.txt

 LSD is based on the assumption that simulation models are distinguished from simulation programs.
 Using LSD a user is concerned exclusively with the description of the theoretical model, while all the technicalities of the program implementing the model are automatically generated in an intuitive and computationally efficient way.

-LSD can be considered as a modelling language.
+LSD can be considered as a modeling language.
 Using LSD a user is required to describe a model as if it were a system of discrete equations, where each variable is associated to piece of code (usually short and simple), indicating how the generic instance of the variable must compute its value at a generic time step.
 No other coding is required (e.g. to define the simulation cycle, saving data series, etc.).
 The required programming skills to use LSD are therefore solely dependent on the complexity of the equations of the model.

 The code for the equations is expressed in a highly symbolic form, using a development environment providing assistance and examples.
 From this code the system automatically generates a program endowed with a complete set of interfaces to exploit the model.
-With such interfaces the user can: define the elements of the model, run simulations in various modes, inspect in any details events at run time, being informed on errors, analyse the results, generate automatic documentation.
+With such interfaces the user can: define the elements of the model, run simulations in various modes, inspect in any details events at run time, being informed on errors, analyze the results, generate automatic documentation.

 The user interfaces and the skills required to implement simple models can be learned in a few days of training.
 Being based on C++ a LSD model can both express any computational content, and make use of existing libraries, generating extremely fast and efficient code.
-LSD is an opensource project and makes use of other open source tools, as the GNU C++ compiler, Tcl/Tk windowing toolkit, gnuplot graphical package.
+LSD is an open source project and makes use of other open source tools, as the GNU C++ compiler, Tcl/Tk windowing toolkit, gnuplot graphical package.
 LSD is available natively for Linux, Windows and Mac OS X systems, with minimal requirements.

 ************************